0%

 What are the benefits of HIIT?

-There are many benefits to HIIT training therefore the target audience ranges from competitive athlete to general gym goer.
+There are many benefits to HIIT training hence why the target audience ranges from competitive athlete to general gym goer.

 Weight Management: